mistakenot/ratelimiter/README.md

 # Todo

 - There are a few `TODO`'s in the code base for small code improvements. (`grep -r TODO .`)
-- Functions are deploy to public endpoints, without IAM authentication.
+- Functions are deployed to public endpoints, without IAM authentication.